 Are you looking to add beauty and vibrancy to your garden while also making a positive impact on the environment?
 Look no further than creating a butterfly garden.
 These enchanting sanctuaries not only bring joy and wonder, but they also play a crucial role in supporting the delicate ecosystem around us.

 These gardens provide a haven where butterflies can thrive and continue their essential role as pollinators.
-Having a butterfly garden, we contribute to the conservation efforts of these delicate insects and help maintain biodiversity in our surroundings.
+Having a butterfly garden, will contribute to the conservation efforts of these delicate insects and help maintain biodiversity in our surroundings.
 Having a butterfly garden is a wonderful addition to any outdoor space.

 Here are some reasons to consider adding one to your garden: